Skip to main content

 Theory is one thing.
 Let me show you what this looks like in practice with a real project I've been involved in.

-Case Study: Elinart.gr — 850%+ Growth From Zero to €600K+
+Case Study: Elinart.gr — From Zero to €600K+ in 5 Years

 One example that shows what's possible: I've worked with Elinart.gr, a Greek jewelry brand, for 5 years.
-Starting from zero — no traffic, no sales, no reviews — we built the store and grew it to over 850% revenue growth.
+Starting from zero — no traffic, no sales, no reviews — we built the store and grew it to over €600K in annual sales.
 Along the way, we implemented B2B features for their wholesale channel — custom pricing tiers for retail partners, bulk ordering, and a simplified reorder flow.

 €600K+